sayedmhussein/WeeControl/README.md

 * Entity Framework Core as database persistence.

 ### Patterns:
-* CQRS using Mediator in backend side.
+* CQRS using Mediator at backend side.
+* DDD at backend side.

 ## Copyright and Licensing
-This is open source project, while you need to read and accept each nuget package imported into this project.
+This is open source project, while you need to read and accept each nuget package licence imported into this project.

 ## Configuration Instructions
 In order to use this application you need to do the following: